mdbrnd/Quick21/README.md

 - In `SocketContext.tsx`, the `isAuthenticated` state sometimes fails to initialize correctly, leading to potential issues with authentication handling.
 It works correctly on the landing page, so a workaround is to redirect to the landing page if the socket is unauthorized or uninitialized and then redirect back to the lobby.
 - On mobile, certain UI elements overlap, affecting the display and usability of the interface.
 - Technically, the card area UI could go out of its boundaries a bit if a player has a hand with 5+ cards (very unlikely).
+- If the owner leaves the game, the game state could become unfunctional

 ## Sources